 Impulse Control Disorders and Addiction

 Both disorders feature many similarities.
 Substance abuse and impulse control disorders are characterized by a lack of control or compulsion over behavior or a substance.
-The National Institutes of Health reports that as many as 82% of people suffering from intermittent explosive disorder have co-occurring substance abuse, anxiety, or depressive disorder as well.
+The National Institutes of Health reports that as many as 82% of people suffering from the intermittent explosive disorder have co-occurring substance abuse, anxiety, or depressive disorder as well.

 Coping and Treatment Options